stevenroose/hal/README.md

 	- create: create a PSBT from a raw unsigned transaction
 	- decode: decode a PSBT to JSON
 	- edit: edit a PSBT inline
+	- finalize: finalize a PSBT into a fully signed transaction
 	- merge: merge multiple PSBTs into one

 - script